How to Use Our Eucalyptus Globulus Essential Oil

 Mass Spectrometry (MS) is an analytical chemistry technique that identifies the amount and type of individual molecules present in a sample by measuring the mass-to-charge ratio.
 A mass spectrometer has three essential functions: Ion source, Mass analyzer and the Detector.
 The Ion source is where the sample is ionized.
 Once the sample is ionized, the mass analyzer sorts and separates the ions according to the mass and charge.
 Once the ions are separated and sorted then the separation is measured in the detector where a results chart is displayed.

 Eucalyptus is often a bit different to other oils in that the crude oil (first distilled) often yields levels of the main chemical component 1,8-cineole of around 50-70%.
 This is lower than the requirements set out by various pharmacopoeias – min 70%.
-If this is the case, the crude oil is usually rectified (distilled again to increase the 1,8-cineole).
+Often, the crude oil is rectified (distilled again to increase the 1,8-cineole).

 Just bear in mind, as the % of 1,8-cineole increases, the other constituents decrease.
 For the regular home user, this probably either does not matter or you will benefit from the increased 1,8-cineole content of the oil.